radivad/innergy-kiosk/README.md

 PS C:\> Disable-ScheduledTask -TaskName "SilentCleanup" -TaskPath "\Microsoft\Windows\DiskCleanup\"
 ```

+### Check Power Settings

+Check and alter the computer sleep timeout settings appropriate for the operating environment and business conditions.

 ### Set Administrative Password

 Set a password for the initial user created during install if not already done.
 This login can be used for all administrative and maintenance tasks.